 4. Cisco’s Advocacy Marketing

-When Cisco became aware they had a big number of advocates who liked showcasing their networking expertise, they decided to take advantage of it.
+When Cisco became aware they had a many advocates who liked showcasing their networking expertise, they decided to take advantage of it.
 To do that, they started the Cisco Champions program, a community initiative that encouraged said advocates to talk about Cisco’s brand across their networks and social media channels.
 In return, Cisco offered them a way to network with relevant peers, highlight their expertise, and improve their IT skills and knowledge.

 Examples of the program’s engagement included having influencers write articles on Cisco’s blog, participate in #CiscoChat on Twitter, take part in the company’s weekly podcasts where they get to interview Cisco’s experts, and show up in the brand’s Engineers Unplugged video series.